Coming Soon 👀 At the beginning of April, you’ll be

 I never heard this one before!

-del_grande Premium Member over 1 year ago
+del_grande Premium Member almost 2 years ago

 Spin the batteries?
 Never.
 Now, take the batteries out, then change their positions and put them back in, on the other hand…and you would be surprised how well that works.